PULSE Lab

 • A list of related classes you've taken

-• An overview of your previous research experience
+• An overview of your previous research experience (if applying for contributor level or higher)

 • Why you want to work at this lab, and sort of project you're interested in.
 There are lots of great labs at UW, so why this one?